michaelmhoffman/cv/cv.md

 * Transcription factor motif discovery and prediction in an expanded epigenetic alphabet.
 Cold Spring Harbor Laboratory/Wellcome Trust Conference on Genome Informatics.
 Cambridge, United Kingdom.
 22 September 2014.
 * One genome, many epigenomes, machine learning.
 Workshop on Big Data for Health, University of Toronto.
 Toronto, ON.
 4 July 2014.
 * Semi-automated annotation of functional elements with whole genome RNA-seq.
 Machine Learning in Computational Biology 2012.
 Neural Information Processing Systems Conference 2012.
 Stateline, NV.
 7 December 2012.
-* Semi-automated annotation of the human genome using chromatin data.
-University of Washington Postdoctoral Association Research Symposium.
-Seattle, WA.
-27 November 2012.
 * Functional genomics and machine learning.
 SynBioCon 2012.
 Austin, TX.
 26 May 2012.
 * Semi-automated annotation of the human genome using whole-genome RNA-seq.
 ENCODE and modENCODE AWG/PI Meeting.
 Cambridge, MA.
 22 May 2012.
 * Discovery of functional elements using whole-genome RNA-seq.
 The Biology of Genomes.
 Cold Spring Harbor, NY.
 9 May 2012.